dena-platform/Dena-SDK-Java/src/main/resources/docs/JavaSDK.md

 ----------

 ## Object ##
-To Save object in Dena we can use a simple pojo. pojo need not extend or implement any class or interface. those pojo should have following requirements:
+To Save object in Dena use simple class type. class need not extend or implement any class or interface. those class should have following requirements:

-1. The pojo class should have public fields or have getter and setter for private fields (that follow the naming design patterns outlined in the JavaBeans Specification)
+1.It should have public fields or have getter and setter for private fields (that follow the naming design patterns outlined in the JavaBeans Specification)
 3. pojo should have default public, no-argument constructor.
-4. static or transient fields will not serialized in operation (save, update)
+4. Static or transient fields will not serialized in operation (save, update)
-5. field name can not be 'denaObjectId','created', 'updated'.
+5. Field name can not be 'denaObjectId','created', 'updated'.
+6. Field type should be primitive, primitive wrapper or Collection. other type will be ignore
 6. Optional requirement: Dena platform automatically assigns a unique ID to every persisted object.
 If the application needs to have access to the assigned ID, the class must declare the following field:

     public String denaObjectId;